dwisan/ClusterSystem/StorageServer/GlusterFS.md

 of additional storage base on storage comsumption need.It has found applications including cloud computing, streaming media services and content delivery networks.

+Architecture
+  * The GlusterFS architecture aggregates computer, storage, I/O resources into global namespace.
+  * Capacity is scaled by adding additional nodes or adding additional storage to each node.
+  * Performance is increased by deploying storage among more nodes.
+  * High availability is achieved by replacing data more way between nodes.

 Terminology
- * Brick is th basic unit of storage, represented by an export directory on a server
+ * Brick is th basic unit of storage, represented by directory on server disk.
  * Volume is a logical collection of Brick.
 ```
 >Network Setting